ethereum/EIPs/EIPS/eip-cliquey.md

 For a detailed specification of the block authorization logic, please refer to EIP-225 by honoring the constants defined above.
 However, the following changes should be highlighted:

-* Each singer is allowed to sign maximum one out of **`SIGNER_LIMIT`** consecutive blocks.
+* Each singer is **allowed to sign any number of consecutive blocks**.
 The order is not fixed, but in-turn signing weighs more (**`DIFF_INTURN`**) than out-of-turn one (**`DIFF_NOTURN`**).
 In case an out-of-turn block is received, an **in-turn signer should continue to publish their block** to ensure the chain always prefers in-turn blocks in any case.
-This strategy prevents in-turn validators from being prevented from publishing their block and potential network problems.
+This strategy prevents in-turn validators from being hindered from publishing their block and potential network halting.

- * If a signer is allowed to sign a block, i.e., is on the authorized list and didn't sign recently:
+ * If a signer is allowed to sign a block, i.e., is on the authorized list:
    * Calculate the Gaussian random signing time of the next block: `parent_timestamp + BLOCK_PERIOD + r`, where `r` is a uniform random value in `rand(-BLOCK_PERIOD/4, BLOCK_PERIOD/4)`.
    * If the signer is in-turn, wait for the exact time to arrive, sign and broadcast immediately.
    * If the signer is out-of-turn, delay signing by `MIN_WAIT + rand(0, SIGNER_COUNT * 500ms)`.